cecton/cargo-firstpage/README.md

 However, sometimes `rustc` shows important information at the beginning, like how to disable a warning.

+## Contributing

+This project does not accept issues, pull requests, or other contributions.
+Forks are welcome — feel free to use, modify, and build on it as needed.

 ## Related Tools

 - [ograc](https://crates.io/crates/ograc): Shows diagnostic messages in reverse